jsmilani/CocoaCanvas/README.markdown

 Development Note
 -----------------
-The API is splint into modules.
+The API is split into modules.
 Only the 'Core' module is available at this time.
 The other modules sets will be mentioned, but no documentation is available.

 Core (cocoa-canvas.js)
 -----------------------